 “There were less than 30 people in the [French side of] camp and they knew that.
 They attacked at a very opportune time,” said one American.
 He estimated the attack had been planned well in advance. ”Getting over 6,000 pounds of explosive for VBIEDs, you don’t do that overnight.”

 As the assault started, the four U.S. troops broke through a fence to take shelter in a small bunker, ushering in several dozen Malian civilians who were shopping and working at a local bazaar just moments earlier.

 The Americans, armed only with 9mm sidearms, counted in the civilians and took up guard positions at the entrances of the bunker.
 Several hundred meters from them, the first car bomb detonated, breaching the outer perimeter of the camp.

-Up to that point, they thought what was unfolding was a simple mortar attack.
-But even from their bunker, the Americans and Malian civilians felt the force of the first blast.
-One American attempted to make contact with their ops center several hundred meters away using a terrestrial radio.
+Up to that point, they thought a simple mortar attack was unfolding.
+But even from their bunker, the Americans and Malian civilians felt the force of the first blast wave.
+One American attempted to make contact with their operations center several hundred meters away using a terrestrial radio, but to no avail.

 The blast wave rushed into their bunker, knocking those inside down and striking the Americans with debris.
 The detonation softened the perimeter and jihadi footmen began a ground assault on either side.

 While the attack was widely reported in the francophone world, the fact that several U.S. troops were wounded in the melee and activated personal emergency beacons was not.
 The incident occurred six months after the ambush in neighbouring Niger that took the lives of four U.S. soldiers on a special operations team.

 “I didn’t operate in the SOF channels," one service member with multiple Middle East tours who was there said.
 “I just knew about that one big incident [the Niger ambush] in the news, and then we had our own problem and it was a big problem that didn’t really make the U.S. news for some reason.”